famouswelshman/rocktailsbar/README.md

 ### - __Footer and Social Media Links__
 The footer for the website is consistent across all pages and gives the user acces to click on a social media links that open externally.

+### - __Responsive across multiple media__
+The website was constructed and tested to accomodate a cross platform of media sizes.
+The enabling of responsivity was based on media queries added to the main CSS file.
+The importance here is that the content and it's funcionality is consistent across most or all media, making it easy for the user to navigate and view the content with ease.

 # FUTURE FEATURES
 The future aim of the site is to attract new customers to a trendy, live music venue whilst they are on holiday and near the venue.
 Similar to brands such as Pacha and SPACE, the aim of the website was to also sell merchandise and offer access to events.
 Build upon the brand of 'Cocktails' and market it as 'the top live music venue in Ibiza'!